Achievable logoAchievable logo

 • Clinical presentation

-• MRI possibly
+• MRI, possibly

 • Medical management

-• Acetaminophen or non-steroidal inflammatory (NSAIDs)
+• Acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs)

 • Physical therapy management